Sprinkler Head Coverage Problems

 Troubleshooting Brown Spots on Your Lawn

-Are the brown spots in your grass caused by a lawn fungus, insect pressure or bad soil?
-Most likely they are caused by something as simple as poor sprinkler head adjustments.
-Lawn watering is the biggest frustration for most homeowners and a few changes to the way a lawn is irrigated will make big improvements to the overall health of your grass and will get rid of the brown spots in your lawn.
+Are the brown spots in your grass due to lawn fungus, insect pressure, or poor soil?
+Most often, they result from something as simple as improper sprinkler head adjustments.
+Lawn watering is a significant frustration for many homeowners, but a few adjustments to your irrigation methods can greatly enhance the overall health of your grass and eliminate those brown spots.

-These lawn watering problems can be fixed by closely following the lawn watering technique called 1-2-3-2-1 lawn watering.
-Organo-Lawn invented this lawn watering technique specifically for lawns in Boulder and Fort Collins Colorado, but this technique is universal worldwide.
+These lawn watering issues can be resolved by closely following the 1-2-3-2-1 lawn watering technique.
+Organo-Lawn developed this technique specifically for lawns in Boulder and Fort Collins, Colorado, but it is applicable worldwide.

 How to Measure Your Sprinkler System Water Output

-Note: It is best to use more than one rain gauges per sprinkler zone, because sprinkler coverage may vary depending on the design of the sprinkler system.
+Note: It is advisable to use more than one rain gauge per sprinkler zone, as sprinkler coverage can vary depending on the system’s design.

 Using a rain gauge can be an effective tool for measuring the output and coverage of a sprinkler system.